Week

 oil

-- flaxseed oil can lower blood pressure in men with high cholesterol.
+- flaxseed oil can lower blood pressure in men

-In a three-month study of 59 middle-aged men, those who took
+of 59 middle-aged men, those who took daily

-daily flaxseed oil supplements (with eight grams of the omega-3
+flaxseed oil supplements (with eight grams of

-fats, alpha-linoleic acid) experienced significantly lower systolic
+the omega-3 fats, alpha-linoleic acid) experienced

-and diastolic blood pressure.
+significantly lower systolic and diastolic blood

 - 100%

-cranberry-grape juice - antioxidants in grape juice
+cranberry-grape juice - antioxidants

-slow down LDL cholesterol oxidation, and cranberry juice raises
+in grape juice slow down LDL cholesterol oxidation,

-HDL or “good” cholesterol.
+and cranberry juice raises HDL or “good”

 - Fish